Chinese Dragon: The Celestial Protector of the Five Elements

 The Dragon and Imperial Power

-Legends of the Dragon: Between Heaven and Earth
+Dragon Legends: Between Heaven and Earth

-Characteristics and Symbology of the Chinese Dragon
+Characteristics and Symbolism of the Chinese Dragon

 The Sacred Form of the Dragon